 With a modular Changing Place, that isn’t a problem.

-Slightly larger than a Portakabin, these mobile units can be situated wherever needed to provide the required space and specialist equipment to register as a Changing Places toilet.
+Slightly larger than a Portakabin, these pre-fabricated units that can be situated wherever needed to provide the required space and specialist equipment to register as a Changing Places toilet.

-In a matter of days, it can be delivered and lifted into position on-site as a complete unit, helping minimise disruption to any environment.
+Providing a prepared base with services is already in place, the modular Changing Place can be delivered and lifted into position on-site as a complete unit in just half a day, helping minimise disruption to any environment.

 This provides the perfect answer for those who are looking to have a Changing Place facility installed at their local park or seaside resort.